Siege of Delhi (1857): Capture of Delhi by the rebels

 Delhi was the capital of the Mughal Empire, which had been reduced to insignificance over the preceding century.
-The Emperor, Bahadur Shah II, who was eighty-two, had been informed by the East India Company that the title would die with him.
-At the time, Delhi was not a major centre of Company administration although Company officials controlled the city's finances and courts.
+The emperor, Bahadur Shah II, who was 82, had been informed by the East India Company that the title would die with him.
+At the time, Delhi was not a major centre of Company administration, although Company officials controlled the city's finances and courts.
 They and their families lived in the "Civil Lines" to the north of the city.

 There were no units of the British Army or "European" units of the East India Company forces at Delhi.
 Three Bengal Native Infantry regiments (the 38th, 54th and 74th) were stationed in barracks 2 mi north-west of the city.
 They provided guards, working parties and other details to a "Main Guard" building just inside the walls near the Kashmiri Gate on the northern circuit of walls, the arsenal in the city and other buildings.
-By coincidence, when the regiments paraded early in the morning of 11 May, their officers read out to them the General Order announcing the execution of sepoy Mangal Pandey, who had attempted to start a rebellion near Barrackpur earlier in the year, and the disbandment of his regiment (the 34th Bengal Native Infantry).
+By coincidence, when the regiments paraded early in the morning of 11 May, their officers read out to them the general order announcing the execution of sepoy Mangal Pandey, who had attempted to start a rebellion near Barrackpore earlier in the year, and the disbandment of his regiment, the 34th Bengal Native Infantry.
 This produced much muttering in the ranks.

 Later in the morning, the rebels from Meerut arrived quite unexpectedly, crossing the bridge of boats over the Jumna River.
 The leading sowars (troopers) of the 3rd Light Cavalry halted under the windows of the Palace and called on the Emperor to lead them.
 Bahadur Shah called for them to go to another palace outside the city, where their case would be heard later.
-Company officials then tried to close all the city gates but were too late to prevent the sowars gaining entry through the Rajghat Gate to the south.
+Company officials then tried to close all the city gates, but were too late to prevent the sowars gaining entry through the Rajghat Gate to the south.
 Once inside, the sowars were quickly joined by mobs which began attacking Company officials and looting bazaars.